 - Electronic Trade Documents (ETD): Carriers like DHL, FedEx, and UPS transmit your Commercial Invoice data directly to customs via API.

-Under the Carbon Border Adjustment Mechanism (CBAM), importers of Iron, Steel, Aluminum, Cement, Fertilizers, and Hydrogen into the EU must report "Embedded Emissions".
+Under the Carbon Border Adjustment Mechanism (CBAM), importers of Iron, Steel, Aluminum, Cement, Fertilizers, Electricity, and Hydrogen into the EU must report "Embedded Emissions".
+CBAM went live on January 1, 2026.

 As an exporter, you must provide the Importer with: